william-renaldy/Aurabot/README.md

 # Aurabot

-An AI based chatbot to answer frequently asked questions
+An AI based chatbot to answer frequently asked questions.